 OK, you are probably wondering what the heck I’m going on about here.
 These images are all genuine screenshots of each website.
 Each two views are exactly the same web page, EXCEPT for one tiny, huge difference.
 The second image of each site has it’s Style Sheets TURNED OFF.

 A style sheet is a file which tells a browser how to render a page.

 Style Sheets are what make website design possible.
 They are the thing that tells the web page “Put that smoke-filled room here, and make it full screen.”
 “Put that bunch of news stories or products right near the top.”
 “Put all those products in that idiot’s basket and check him out before he looks at his credit card balance.”

 Well, maybe not that last one.

 One of the greatest advancements in web design was Mr. WordPress’s (I believe that was his name) idea that content and design should henceforth be separate in websites.
 So, what you are looking at in each 2nd screenshot above is the image and text content with no design, no stylesheet.
 Without style sheets, this semantic content can be much further down on the page where the average few seconds a visitor spends in utter confusion will prevent them from hanging around long enough to see it.

 In WordPress, these designs are called Themes.
 The great thing about them is that they can be changed rather quickly to produce a radically different look to a site.
 For instance, I could change the way my site looks in just a few minutes.
 How about a jungle Theme with bamboo paragraph text!
 I just changed it, but I changed it back.
 Too hard to read bamboo paragraphs.

-Of course, making, editing and customizing Themes (which is what I mostly do) takes a bit longer than just switching Themes 😉
+Of course, researching, editing and customizing Themes (which is what I mostly do) takes a bit longer than just switching Themes 😉

 Anyway, I hope I have not offended any of the owners of the websites mentioned above.
 All in jest and all that.
 Thanks for being good sports.
 (There goes my Amazon job.)